-In 2013, the AIDA Research Agenda was developed to set out our research principles and priorities relevant to medical education, medical workforce and Aboriginal and Torres Strait Islander health.
-One of the primary aims of our research agenda is to contribute in building the research capacity of Aboriginal and Torres Strait Islander medical students and doctors.
+The AIDA Research Agenda was developed in 2013 to set out our research principles and priorities relevant to medical education, medical workforce and Aboriginal and Torres Strait Islander health.
+It aims to increase the research capacity of Aboriginal and Torres Strait Islander medical students and doctors.

-- is consultative and collaborative, including listening to and acting on priorities identified by Indigenous communities; and
+- is consultative and collaborative, including listening to and acting on priorities identified by Indigenous communities

 - builds the capacity of Aboriginal and Torres Strait Islander individuals, organisations and communities.